Marlow14/IntermediateNode/Demos/Ch04-Database/migrations-example/README.md

-1. Before running this demo clean up your GIT directory.
+1. Before running this demo, do a GIT PULL

 1. View package.json and run `npm install`